-In this podcast, Charisse Minerva Spencer and Corinne Cupula clarify what mindfulness is and how they use it in their daily lives, for their own development and to make better choices as a parent— to respond rather than react.
+In this podcast, Charisse Minerva Spencer and Corinne Coppola clarify what mindfulness is and how they use it in their daily lives, for their own development and to make better choices as a parent— to respond rather than react.

 Hosted by iBme friend Sandy Fowler at Mighty Parenting, Mindfulness in Parenting explores:

 - What do we do when we’re in a moment of anger or frustration?